alextrs/oestandards/README.md

    > Note: Use this parameter in legacy systems only.
 For new development use _-undothrow 2_ to set BLOCK-LEVEL ON ERROR UNDO, THROW everywhere

-   > Note: Use in new modules or when you confident that the change on existing code is not going to break error handling
+   > Note: Use in new modules or when you confident that the change in existing code is not going to break error handling

    ```openedge
    /* bad (default ON ERROR directive used) */